 Consultant Paediatric Neurologist, Sheffield Children’s Hospital.
 Honorary Senior Lecturer, University of Sheffield.
 Secretary, European Paediatric Neurology Society.

-Senior Clinical Lecturer in Paediatric Neurosciences and Director of the Muir Maxwell Epilepsy Centre, The University of Edinburgh and Honorary Consultant Paediatric Neurologist, Royal Hospital for Sick Children Edinburgh.
+Professor of Paediatric Neurology and Clinical Epidemiology, and Clinical Director of the Muir Maxwell Epilepsy Centre at the University of Edinburgh.
+He is a clinically active Honorary Consultant Paediatric Neurologist at the Royal Hospital for Sick Children, Edinburgh.
 His research interests are in the clinical and epidemiological aspects of childhood epilepsy and of childhood status epilepticus.

 Dr Johanna Geytenbeek